Overlooking routine and basic maintenance checks costs more than money

 - Keeping control of the situation and ensuring emergency services are able to quickly and easily attend to the injured can be critical

 Is your roof access and fall protection equipment regularly inspected for wear and tear?
-Do a Height Safety Health Check to evaluate your risk.
+Do a Height Safety Risk Calculator to evaluate your risk.